 Goodwill and intangible assets in the EMEA, Latin America and Asia Pacific Drilling Services CGUs have been fully impaired.
-For the North America Drilling Services CGU and Geological Data Services CGU, the Company performed a goodwill impairment test as at 31 December 2021 and 31 December 2020.
-The recoverable amount of the North America Drilling Services CGU exceeded its carrying amount by approximately 54.7% and 17.6%, respectively, resulting in no impairment to the North America Drilling Services CGU for the year ended 31 December 2021 and 31 December 2020.
-The recoverable amount for the Geological Data Services CGU exceeded the carrying amount by over 100% resulting in no impairment to the Geological Data Services CGU for the year ended 31 December 2021 and 31 December 2020.
-Consequently, no goodwill impairments were recorded for the year ended 31 December 2021 and 2020.
+For the North America Drilling Services CGU and Veracio CGU, the Company performed a goodwill impairment test as at 31 December 2022..
+The recoverable amount of the North America Drilling Services CGU exceeded its carrying amount by over 100%, resulting in no impairment to the North America Drilling Services CGU for the year ended 31 December 2022.
+The recoverable amount for the Veracio CGU exceeded the carrying amount by over 100% resulting in no impairment to the Veracio CGU for the year ended 31 December 2022.
+Consequently, no goodwill impairments were recorded for the year ended 31 December 2022.